Rushmoor is a great place to live, but local Conservatives are still ambitious for our towns.

 As we recover from COVID-19, Conservatives are supporting our community to make an even bigger difference whilst celebrating the rich heritage of our towns.

-Conservative-led Rushmoor continue to support our most vulnerable and in-need residents - facilitating the work of charities, faith groups and neighbourhood organisations locally through significant grant funds and the proceeds of our Community Lottery.
+Conservative-led Rushmoor continues to support our most vulnerable and in-need residents - facilitating the work of charities, faith groups and neighbourhood organisations locally through significant grant funds and the proceeds of our Community Lottery.
 Numerous council-supported projects are underway or soon will be, including a community-run 'Grub Hub', a 'Repair Cafè', and a Youth Council.
-There's also lots planned to commemorate the Queen's Jubilee and the 40th anniversary of the Falklands War.

 Rushmoor's rich history is also a key source of local pride, and vital to shaping the character of our area.
 Aldershot recently welcome six new military heritage trails with 200 points of interest - and aerospace trails in Farnborough are set to launch later this year.